MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-facebook-auth-unity.md

   ![default host key](media/fbauth_defaulthostkey.png)

-1. In the Unity menu, choose **File > Build Settings...** and add the `Assets/Azure Easy tables client with FB Auth/Test Scene/test scene.unity` file to the index 0 position of the **Scenes in Build** list.
+1. In the Unity menu, choose **File > Build Settings...** and add the `Assets/Azure Easy tables client with FB auth/Scenes/test scene.unity` file to the index 0 position of the **Scenes in Build** list.

 1. Ensure a platform supported by the Facebook Unity SDK is selected (Android, iOS, WebGL).

 1. For iOS or Android, choose **Build and Run**.
 Choose an appropriate path to save the build.
-For WebGL click **Build** and upload the build to a hosting location on the web.
+For WebGL, click **Build** and upload the build to a hosting location on the web.

 1. Once the game is running, press the **LOGIN** button.